 Another key element of a healthy organizational culture is communication.
 How do your people prefer to communicate—informally, formally, behind closed doors, or perhaps in public?
 Does it match up with your company and team-oriented values?
 As a leader, one of your primary goals is to cater to the way in which your people communicate most effectively.
 But the bottom line is that you’ll also need to set up alternative channels for people who prefer other styles of communication.

-Strong company cultures generally emphasize open and effective communication above all else.
+Strong workplace cultures generally emphasize open and effective communication above all else.
 Your organization ought to be a space in which people feel comfortable communicating ideas, thoughts, opinions, you name it.
 Fostering free-flowing, open communication is a must for any organization.

 4. A sense of community